Do You Use Workplace Safety Best Practices?

 By Kevin McManus, Chief Excellence Officer and Systems Guy, Great Systems

-In my current role as a contract virtual TapRooT® root cause analysis and investigation process trainer, facilitator, and coach, I get the chance to work with over 500 safety professionals from 30 or more organizations every year.
-Over 40 plus years, this level of exposure, coupled with my own personal experience in safety work system design and implementation, has taught me a lot.
+In my current role as a contract virtual TapRooT® root cause analysis and investigation process trainer, facilitator, and coach, I get the chance each year to work with over 500 safety professionals from 30 or more organizations.
+Over four decades, this level of exposure, coupled with my own personal experience in safety work system design and implementation, has taught me a lot.
 There are key workplace safety best practices that the best organizations use.

 In particular, I now know what it takes to achieve and sustain very low incident rates.
 The work system changes one needs to make in order to shift from a reactive safety focus to a proactive safety focus are clear.
 I have found some great workplace safety best practices.